ayadij/pure-react/props.md

 - destructure props { name }
 - onAction prop is called whenever it needs to send up data or notify the parent that something happened
 - props are evaluated before they are passed down

 - the key prop is required any time you render an array of elements
+- a component can pass information to another component.
+Information that gets passed from one component to another is known as "props."
+- Every component has something called props.
+- A component's props is an object.
+It holds information about that component.
+- To see a component's props object, you use the expression this.props.